-Sweet, spicy and so very simple, you'll love these crispy honey sriracha brussels sprouts as an easy side dish or an addicting app to share around the table.
+Sweet, spicy and simple, you'll love these honey sriracha brussels sprouts as an easy side dish to share around the table.
+They're great for everything from weeknights to holidays.

 Jump to: